Sandboxes¶

 To resolve conflicts between production and a sandbox

-From an Amperity sandbox, next to Updates available, click Pull updates.
+From an Amperity sandbox environment, next to Updates available, click Pull updates.

-Under Conflicts, for each conflict, review the production and sandbox changes.
+Under Conflicts, for each conflict, compare the changes between the production and sandbox environments.

-Enable the Show full configuration checkbox to show additional configuration details for that object.
+Enable the Show full configuration checkbox to show additional configuration details.

 When finished reviewing conflicts, click Pull.